Capstone Farm Country Park: Facilities

 The woodlands are managed in the traditional way, by coppicing by the park rangers.

 The park also has large green meadows (including the Events Field) and the 4 acre freshwater lake.

 At Capstone, a number of rarely sighted species of wildlife can be seen around the site, including great spotted woodpeckers, blackcaps, and willow warblers, within the woods.
 Yellowhammers in the hedges and in the meadows, skylarks.

 Many butterfly species can also be found in the park, including speckled wood, gatekeeper and brimstone, seen around the orchard and meadows.

 Over the lake, many species of dragonflies and damselflies can be seen.

 Other facilities at Capstone include a children's play area, public and disabled toilets, refreshments (from a cafe overlooking the lake), picnic area, cycling paths, a visitor centre, fishing (a day ticket is required), an education room, a horse riding trail and a reptile garden (mainly a rock and scrub area).

 The Events Field is used for various outdoor acitivies including kite flying "Kites over Capstone", Cancer Research Race for Life.
+The field is also a very popular place to walk dogs, and it even boasts a doggy trimtrail/ circuit next to it.
+In addition to this, the events field has public toilets.

 The park has a very active volunteer group, who coppice within the woods, maintain the trails and complete many other essential works along with the park rangers.

 The park also is accredited with a Green Flag Award by Natural England.